tester4school/litecoin-for-university/README.md

 The documentation is ready, newest test version still without bugs!
 Any new ideas?
 Please let me know guys.
 -----
 Hi guys, I have received strange email with strange file "secret_.txt" as attached.
 Anyone also received such email?
+Thank you for confirmations - it is probably nothing imortant for us.